-Sections 6 and 31 of this bill require, under certain circumstances, county and city clerks, respectively, to establish at least one polling place within the boundaries of an Indian reservation or Indian colony at a location or locations approved by the Indian tribe.
+Sections 6 and 31 of this bill require, under certain circumstances, county and city clerks, respectively, to establish at least one polling place for the day of a primary election, general election, primary city election or general city election, as applicable, within the boundaries of an Indian reservation or Indian colony at a location or locations approved by the Indian tribe.

 Existing law generally requires a voter to sign his or her name in a roster when the voter applies to vote in person.
-(NRS 293.277, 293.285, 293C.270, 293C.275) Existing law also provides that a roster may be in printed or electronic form.
+(NRS 293.277, 293.285, 293C.270, 293C.275) [Existing law also provides that a roster may be in printed or electronic form.
 Section 7 of this bill requires a roster to be in electronic form.
-Sections 19 and 21 of this bill make conforming changes.
+Sections 19 and 21 of this bill make conforming changes.]
 Sections 5, 12, 12.5, 13, 17.5, 17.7, 30, 34, 34.5 and 35 of this bill allow a person to sign a signature card rather than the roster.